-Slips and lapses occur in very familiar tasks which we can carry out without much conscious attention, e.g., driving a vehicle.
-These tasks are very vulnerable to slips and lapses when our attention is diverted even for a moment.
+Slips and lapses occur in very familiar tasks that we can carry out without much conscious attention, such as driving a vehicle.
+These tasks are very vulnerable to slips and lapses when our attention is diverted, even for a moment.